WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Noodle Soup Term Edit</b></summary>

 Add words to a Noodle Soup Prompts terminology, take words out of one, or make a terminology of your own, so __your_term__ draws from your own list in Text Parse Noodle Soup Prompts and Prompt Parse.
-Entries you add are kept apart from the ones the published pantry supplied, and Noodle Soup Pantry Refresh never removes them.
+Entries you add are kept apart from the ones the bundled pantry supplied, and a later release of that pantry never removes them.

 | | |
 |---|---|